RMB-93: Variants and commercial availability

-The RMb-93 "Rys-K" shotgun is commercially available to civilians in Canada, Russia, Italy, and possibly in other Countries.
+The RMB-93 "Rys-K" shotgun is commercially available to civilians in Canada, Russia, Italy, and possibly in other Countries.
 For the civilian distribution in Russia and Canada, the shotgun is provided with a stock disconnector that prevents it from firing if the stock is not extended, so to comply with local laws and regulation about the minimum legal overall length for civilian firearms.

 Additionally, KBP manufactures several variants of the "Rys" shotgun series for the civilian distribution.
-The RMb-93 "Rys-K" itself is manufactured with Phosphatized finish to resist salt corrosion (for use in maritime environments).
+The RMK-93 "Rys-K" itself is manufactured with Phosphatized finish to resist salt corrosion (for use in maritime environments), plus equipped with the above-mentioned stock disconnector.
 The RMO-93 "Rys" is a purely sporting variant with wooden thumbhole stock and either wooden or synthetic slide-forend; very similar to it is the "Rys-OT" variant has a longer barrel, with either a synthetic or wooden sliding-forend, and standard wooden shotgun stock.

-The RMF-93 "Rys-F" shotgun is a longer-barreled variant of the RMb-93 "Rys-K", plus equipped with the above-mentioned stock disconnector.
+The RMF-93 "Rys-F" shotgun is a longer-barreled variant of the RMb-93 "Rys-K", can shoot with folded stock.